padovese/terminal-pocket-helper/docker-helper.md

-docker run -it --name my-contrainer --network my-network ubuntu | create a container inside my network docker exec -ti my-container bash | enter in a container that is running(in bash case), or exec any application docker cp script.sh container_name:absolute_path | cp, like a regular cp or scp
+docker run -it --name my-contrainer --network my-network ubuntu | create a container inside my network docker exec -ti my-container bash | enter in a container that is running(in bash case), or exec any application docker cp script.sh container_name:absolute_path | cp, like a regular cp or scp docker-compose up -d | start all containers on an a docker-compose.yml file docker-compose build | build images from a docker-compose.yml file